-A vision is a clear and preferable mental image of the future of the Church as its leadership believes it can and must be.
+A vision is a clear and preferable mental image of the future of the church as its leadership believes it can and must be.

-Do not confuse the Mission of the Church with a Vision for the Church.
+Do not confuse the mission of the church with a vision for the church.
 They are both vitally important to success but very different in meaning.

-Mission: describes why the Church exists.
-Vision: describes where the Church is going in the future with the Mission.
+Mission: describes why the church exists.

+Vision: describes where the church is going in the future with the mission.

-2. How do you receive a vision?
+B. How do you receive a vision?

-In his book 'Developing The Leader Within You', John Maxwell gives the following 6 guidelines on how to receive a vision:
+In his book Developing the Leader Within You, John Maxwell gives six guidelines on how to receive a vision:

 - 1. Look within you: What do you feel? - 2.
 Look behind you: What have you learned? - 3.
 Look around you: What is happening to others? - 4.
 Look ahead of you: What is the big picture? - 5.
 Look above you: What does God expect of you? - 6.
-Look beside you: What resources are available?
+Look beside you: What resources are available?4

-"Whereby are given unto us exceeding great and precious promises" (2 Peter 1:4)
+"Whereby are given unto us exceeding great and precious promises" (II Peter 1:4).

 God prepared a garden for Adam.
 He promised Noah that his family would be saved in the ark.
 For Abraham there was a promised son (Isaac) and a promised land (Canaan).
-This same country was promised to Isaac, Jacob, Moses, Joshua and Israel.
-But to the Church the promise is exceeding great and precious.
+This same country was promised to Isaac, Jacob, Moses, Joshua, and Israel.
+However, to the church, the promise is exceeding great and precious.
 God has promised the whole world: "all flesh."
-There are no physical or cultural boundaries.
-Neither is race, age, nor social status a factor.
-The harvest is ripe and plentiful but there is a great shortage of laborers.
+There are no physical or cultural boundaries; race, age, and social status are not factors.
+The harvest is ripe and plentiful, but the great shortage is of laborers.
 Let us bend our knees and bow our hearts in prayer.
 Let us place our shoulder under the cross and bear a burden.
 Let us lift up our eyes and look on the fields that are white already to harvest.
 And let us go and work while it is yet day for the night cometh when no man can work.
-Amen.

-'Developing The Leader Within You; Thomas Nelson, Inc Publishers; Copyright © 1993 by Injoy Inc; (Pages 145-148)
+&lt;sup>4 John Maxwell, Developing the Leader Within You (Nashville: Thomas Nelson, Inc., 1993 by Injoy Inc.), 145-148.